 Painting I-74 overpasses will close Stout Road

-An Indiana Department of Transportation bridge painting project will close Stout Road next week where it underpasses Interstate 74 in Dearborn County.
+An Indiana Department of Transportation bridge painting project will close Stout Road where it underpasses Interstate 74 in Dearborn County.

-Painting operations at the I-74 twin structures—located two miles east of U.S. Highway 52, north of West Harrison— is scheduled to begin next Tuesday, Sept.
+Painting operations at the I-74 twin structures- located two miles east of U.S. Highway 52, north of West Harrison- is scheduled to begin Tuesday, Sept.
 19.

 Motorists are advised to detour around the Stout Road closure via Kocher Road, Johnson Fork Road and Old U.S. 52.